Oak Grove/bellemeade Elementary School

 Oak Grove/bellemeade Elementary School places among the top 20% of public schools in Virginia for:

 - Category Attribute

-- The teacher population of 36 teachers has declined by 7% over five school years.
+- The teacher population of 42 teachers has grown by 7% over five school years.

 |Grades Offered||Grades Prekindergarten-5|